Lecturer in Modern Languages

 Associate Professor of Philosophy

 Dr. Murphy joined the Elms College Philosophy Department in fall 2010.
 Previously he taught philosophy, ethics, and political theory at Saint Louis University, Saint Louis Community College, Webster University, and Goethe-Universitat in Frankfurt, Germany.
 He was a research fellow in computer ethics at SLU School for Professional Studies, and held doctoral and teaching fellowships there in the Department of Philosophy.
 His areas of specialization are social/political philosophy, contemporary German philosophy, and ethics.
-He serves on the executive committees of the US Basic Income Guarantee Network and the Basic Income Earth Network.
+Murphy has been published in The Monist and Basic Income Studies.
+He has served on the executive committees of the US Basic Income Guarantee Network and Basic Income Earth Network.